-L(t-..) represents the leakage percentage of the stock of the number of cars of year of construction
+L(t-..) represents the leakage percentage of the stock of the number of cars of year of construction.

-F represents the percentage of the Original capacity still present
+F represents the percentage of the Original capacity still present.

 The method used conforms to the tier-2a method described in the 2006 IPCC Guidelines (IPCC, 2006: Volume 3, Chapter 7, p.
 7.49-7.51.).
 Both country-specific and default emission factors (tier 2) are used.
 For reasons of confidentiality, the detailed figures are not included in this report and the NIRs, but can be made available for review purposes.
-Emission factors remaining quantities in year (t) are calculated by multiplying the percentage lost during transferring by the annual amount of transferred refrigerants.
+Emission factors.